Pulling Hi-C data with mariner

 of the center pixel.
 For example, to expand 100x100 Kb pixels to regions

-that are 500x500 Kb, specify buffer=2
+that are 500x500 Kb, specify buffer=2 to add two additional

 100 Kb pixels on both sides of the central 100 Kb pixels.